π App

 ErrorHandlerβ

-Errorhandler executes the process which was defined for the application in case of errors, this is used in some cases in middlewares.
+executes the process defined for the application in case of errors.
+This is used in some cases in middlewares.

 func (app *App) ErrorHandler(ctx Ctx, err error) error